daspec/www.daspec.com/guides/hello_world.md

 DaSpec does all the heavy lifting of format conversions and parsing -- all you have to do is to explain what the individual parts of the examples mean, and how to pass them on to your system under test.

+<div class="alert alert-block alert-info"><h4>Organising Files</h4> This example uses one spec file, one steps file and one system under test file just to demonstrate the basic ideas.
+On a realistic project, a single step file can define steps for many specification files, and it can call into many domain classes.
+You don't have to redefine steps for each spec file.</div>

 ## System under test

 To make things a bit more concrete, we'll be executing a specification against a JavaScript function.
 For this example, a simple string concatenator will do, but in real projects this will be your domain services, utility functions, API endpoints, or some other piece of code you want to check.